 Health Services Management - CPH 950 Well Managed Public Health Organization

 Core Curriculum, Part B

-Must complete THREE of the following core courses, including course in area of concentration
+Must complete TWO of the following core courses, including course in area of concentration

 Biostatistics - CPH 931 Professional Seminar in Biostatistics

 Epidemiology - CPH 911 Professional Seminar in Epidemiology

-Health Services Management - CPH 951 Professional Seminar in Health Services Management
+Health Management and Policy - CPH 951 Professional Seminar in Public Health Management

 Core Curriculum, Part C